-- i.
+i.
 This section is only used with the Crestron Control System.
-Please contact Creston or refer to its user manual for setup information. - ii.
-You can name the projector, keep track of its location and the person in charge of it.
+Please contact Creston or refer to its user manual for setup information.

-- iii.
-You can adjust the LAN Control Settings. - iv.
-Once set, access to the remote network operation on this projector has been password-protected. - v.
-Once set, access to the tools page has been password-protected.
+- You can name the projector, keep track of its location and the person in charge of it. - iii.
+You can adjust the LAN Control Settings. - Once set, access to the remote network operation on this projector has been password-protected. - v.
+Once set, access to the tools page has been password-protected. - After making the adjustments, press the Send button and the data will be saved for the projector.